SebGadzinski/Server/README.md

 - ./user.json
 - ./workers.json

-<small>For more information on configuring your server or if you have any questions regarding the setup, please feel free to contact the developer team.
+##### For more information on configuring your server or if you have any questions regarding the setup, please feel free to contact the developer team.
 We're here to help you get started smoothly.
-For a cost of course...</small>
+For a cost of course...

 Edit the StripeService file to attach to your stripe account.